The Shooting Star Candlestick Pattern is a single reversal candlestick that forms at the top of a trend. It suggests a future downtrend.

 The only difference is the size of their bodies.
 A shooting star has a little bit bigger body.
 Meantime, a gravestone has no body or miniature body.

-Shooting star candlestick is a bearish reversal pattern if supported by other signals.
+A shooting star is a bearish reversal candlestick pattern if supported by other signals.
 Because of being a single candle reversal structure, caution is essential.
 It should be after a prolonged uptrend or at the end of a correction.
 Or else, it has little chance of reversing the trend.